-- All 4-H and FFA Exhibitors will use FairEntry to enter all their projects for the 2024 Clarke County Fair. - Clover Kids will enter all animal projects and may enter Static Exhibit projects as well - FFA Exhibitors will be strongly encouraged to use Animal ID to identify your animals in FairEntry before it opens on June 1st.
-Animal ID will be open May 1st to 11:59pm, May 15th.
-There will be a couple of help nights set up for assistance. - Exhibitor families will be given the option to pay by credit card in FairEntry, there is a \$3.00 processing fee.
-If families would rather pay by check or cash, payment will need to be made at the Clarke County Extension Office during regular office hours. - Please make all checks out to Clarke County Fair. - Clover Kid families, when entering your exhibitor in FairEntry do not chose credit card as your form of payment.
+- All 4-H and FFA Exhibitors will use FairEntry to enter all their projects for the 2025 Clarke County Fair. - Clover Kids will enter all animal projects and may enter Static Exhibit projects as well. - Exhibitor families will be given the option to pay by credit card in FairEntry, there is a \$3.00 processing fee.
+If families would rather pay by check or cash, payment will need to be made at the Clarke County Extension Office during regular office hours by July 1st. - Please make all checks out to Clarke County Fair. - Clover Kid families, when entering your exhibitor in FairEntry do not chose credit card as your form of payment.
 You do not need to pay any entry fees or processing fees.